rsek/dataforged/README.md

     * assets
     * moves
     * encounters/NPCs
+  * Discord preview from Aug 9th 2021 (new assets, asset revisions)

 ## TODO
   * [x] ~~implement standardized keys for references to other game objects, oracle tables, and multiple rolls~~